New Orleans Zen Temple

 The New Orleans Zen Temple is a dojo of the Soto Zen tradition in New Orleans, Louisiana.
-Robert Livingston Roshi was the abbot until his retirement in 2016, and Richard Collins is the current abbot.
-Livingston, a close disciple of Taisen Deshimaru, founded the temple in 1984.
+Robert Livingston was the abbot until his retirement in 2016, and Richard Collins is the current abbot.
+Livingston, a close disciple of Taisen Deshimaru, founded the American Zen Association in 1983.
 Before his death in 1982, Deshimaru asked Livingston to go to the United States to open a Zen dojo and teach true Zen practice in the United States.
+After running multiple dojos across Uptown New Orleans throughout the 1980s, Livingston opened the New Orleans Zen Temple in 1991 at 748 Camp Street in the Arts District, where it operated for thirty years.
+After two location changes and a temporary closure, the New Orleans Zen Temple reopened on January 1, 2023 at 8338 Oak Street.
 The temple is also the home of the American Zen Association, which gives support to zen dojos and publishes rare Buddhist texts.

+Lineage

+The lineage of the New Orleans Zen Temple is as follows: